nmcguinness/2025_DS1_JDBC_SQLite_Connect/README.md

 ## Introduction

-This guide provides instructions for integrating SQLite with your Java application for Stage 3 of the Database Systems Project.
-It includes setup instructions for both NetBeans and VSCode environments.
+This guide provides step-by-step instructions for integrating SQLite with your Java application for Stage 3 of the Database Systems Project.
+It includes detailed setup instructions for both NetBeans and VSCode environments, specifically designed for first-year students who are new to Java and database connectivity.

 ## Project Requirements